Cocktail Cod Cakes, Remoulade

 - 3/4 cup mayonnaise

-- Gently fold through the Tabasco, lemon juice, Dijon, and mayonnaise.
-If the mixture seems like it needs a little more binding add in more mayonnaise a tablespoon at a time, stirring between to check for consistency
+- For the Cod Cake Mixture: In a medium sized bowl toss together the shallots, celery, and parsley, once cod is cooled use a fork to break up into very small pieces, almost chopped, stir into the shallot mixture, gently fold through the Tabasco, lemon juice, Dijon, and mayonnaise, if the mixture seems like it needs a little more binding add in a little more mayonnaise a tablespoon at a time, stirring to check for consistency, tumble in the Panko bread crumbs, gently stir throughout

-- Drop cod cake mixture by rounded tablespoonful onto the parchment paper pushing down slightly to flatten a bit, continue until all of the mixture is formed, cover with plastic wrap and let sit in the refrigerator for one-hour
+- Drop cod cake mixture by rounded tablespoonful onto a parchment lined baking sheet pushing down slightly to flatten a bit, continue until all of the mixture is formed, cover with plastic wrap and let sit in the refrigerator for one-hour

 - Serve Cocktail Cod Cakes dotted with a bit of Remoulade (recipe follows) and a piece of snipped parsley.

-- For the 'Remoulade': In the bowl of a mini food processor pulse together all ingredients, leaving some bits of chunkiness, dot over Cocktail Cod Cakes
+- Preparing the Remoulade: In the bowl of a mini food processor pulse together all ingredients, leaving some bits of chunkiness, dot over Cocktail Cod Cakes before garnishing with a snip of parsley

-This recipe may be easily doubled.
-Reheat Cocktail Cod Cakes in a very hot oven for 5 minutes to just crisp up.
-Top with a dab of Remoulade and a snip of fresh parsley
+Reheat Cocktail Cod Cakes in a very hot oven for 5 minutes to warm and crisp up.